Eurasian Economic Union: Russia

 The European Council on Foreign Relations and analysts suggest the Eurasian Union includes strategic interests as well as economic interests for its member states, especially Russia.
 In order to link both Europe and East Asia, Russia seeks to develop its eastern regions to increase its access to Asian markets.
-Russia's Far East has gained even more importance due to its proximity to alternative markets since the European Union and United States imposed sanctions on Russia following the crisis in Ukraine.
+Russia's Far East has gained even more importance due to its proximity to alternative markets since the European Union and United States imposed sanctions on Russia following the start of the Russo-Ukrainian war.

 China's rise as a major trading partner has been cited as a potential reason for Russia's loss of control over Central Asian economies.
 The union is seen as a way to counterbalance China's growing trade in Central Asia and the European Union's Eastern Partnership.

 As the trade bloc seeks to profit from the growing economies of East Asia, Russia has made steps to develop its eastern territories, Siberia and the Russian Far East.
 However, the development of the Russian Far East may face difficulties due to Russia's traditional orientation towards Europe and the region's backward infrastructure and underdeveloped economy.
-In 2012 Russian President Vladimir Putin called for Russia to "catch the Chinese wind in the sails of the Russian economy".
+In 2012 Russian president Vladimir Putin called for Russia to "catch the Chinese wind in the sails of the Russian economy".
 During the same year, a Ministry for the Development of the Russian Far East was established and the country hosted a summit of the Asia-Pacific Economic Cooperation forum (APEC) in its eastern city of Vladivostok.
 The country also began striking deals and undertook massive efforts to improve infrastructure in its eastern territories.